 We think that it’s really important to make PowerPoint presentations accessible.
 And that means: writing alt-text for all the images.

-The Accessible-Powerpoint app by Joe Lanman is a handy little tool that reads a file in .pptx format, extracts all the alt-text, and gives you a slide-by-slide report on what it finds.
+The PowerPoint Checker app reads a file in .pptx format, extracts all the alt-text, and gives you a slide-by-slide report on what it finds.

 If you’ve ever clicked, clicked, clicked through a long set of slides, checking the alt-text on each image one by one: you’ll love this app.
 Especially as it’s free to use.